bookofproofs/bookofproofs.github.io/_sources/history/19th-century/de-valera.md

 * former scholars are to be found in chairs in many parts of the world, and the school may feel reasonably proud that Ireland has, with profit to herself, made an international contribution to physics.
 * The foundation of DIAS, among other acts, culminated in de Valera's election as an honorary Fellow of the Royal Society of London in 1968.
 * the President's great regret is that the time he can devote to maths is necessarily very limited.
+* However, he has read from time to time articles on modern physics -- atomic particles, quantum dynamics ...
 * During this time de Valera's poor sight had deteriorated, and using dark linoleum was the only way he could practice mathematics.
-* After he retired from politics, one of de Valera's official biographers,   Néill, wrote to J L Synge detailing de Valera's continuing interest in mathematics.
 * the way in which he would agree to take a walk, on doctor's instructions, only when his secretary had read to him a mathematics problem which he could ponder over as he walked.

 Born 14 October 1882, Manhattan, New York, USA.
 Died 29 August 1975, Dublin, Ireland.